Cosmic Boy: Limited series

-Cosmic Boy and Night Girl decide to return to the 30th century, where time travel experts Brainiac 5 and Circadia Senius might be able to determine the problem.
-Upon entering the timestream, their Time Bubble encounters a storm and starts to shake violently.
+Cosmic Boy and Night Girl return to the 30th century, where time travel experts Brainiac 5 and Circadia Senius may be able to determine the problem.
+Upon entering the timestream, their Time Bubble encounters a storm and shakes violently.
 They are forced to return to the 20th century.
 They turn to Jason Krinnski for assistance, who does his best to help them repair the Time Bubble.
 However, their second attempt to leave fails, as if there was a barrier blocking them.
-Realizing that they need a massive power source to propel the Bubble all the way to the 30th century, Cosmic Boy harnesses the electromagnetic energy from Earth's magnetic field.
-They breach the barrier, but are propelled past their own century, all the way to the End of Time, where they are confronted by one of the Legion’s deadliest enemies: the Time Trapper.
+Realizing that they need a massive power source to propel the Bubble to the 30th century, Cosmic Boy harnesses energy from Earth's magnetic field.
+They breach the barrier, but are propelled to the end of time, where they confront the Time Trapper.

-The Trapper toys with the couple, giving them an hour to find their way back to the 30th century.
+The Trapper toys with the couple, giving them an hour to return to the 30th century.
 They eventually make their way through the Trapper's Citadel to their Time Bubble, just as the last grains in the hourglass are about to fall.
 Cosmic Boy uses his power to warp the hourglass, closing it so that the last grain will never fall.
 Amused, the Trapper allows them to leave.
 He directs the Time Bubble to the 30th century, placing it right in front of Legion Headquarters.
 He warns the couple that this will be their final journey through time, and that "the next occasion when a Legionnaire dares break the time barrier will be the last".
 As the two of them race to warn the Legion about what has occurred, the Trapper realizes that the Legionnaires will be returning for him.
-He finds this quite satisfying, as he looks at a pair of statues of Superboy and his dog Krypto.

-The events of this series are continued in the story arc "The Greatest Hero of Them All", published in Superman vol. 2, #8; Action Comics #591; and Legion of Super-Heroes vol. 3, #37-38 (August–September 1987).
+The events of this series are continued in the 1987 story arc "The Greatest Hero of Them All".

-In the "Watchmen" sequel "Doomsday Clock", Cosmic Boy is among the Legion of Super-Heroes members that appear in the present after Doctor Manhattan undid the experiment that erased the Legion of Super-Heroes and the Justice Society of America.